 Realty Income Corp.
 (O) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the real estate investment trust had lost 2.05% in the past month.
-In that same time, the Finance sector gained 5.32%, while the S&P 500 gained 4.27%.
+Coming into today, shares of the real estate investment trust had lost 5% in the past month.
+In that same time, the Finance sector gained 0.15%, while the S&P 500 lost 0.35%.

 Investors will be hoping for strength from O as it approaches its next earnings release, which is expected to be February 22, 2021.
-The company is expected to report EPS of $0.84, down 2.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $417.54 million, up 5.03% from the year-ago period.
+On that day, O is projected to report earnings of $0.84 per share, which would represent a year-over-year decline of 2.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $417.54 million, up 5.03% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for O. These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.28% lower.
-O is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.37% lower within the past month.
+O currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, O currently has a Forward P/E ratio of 17.09.
-For comparison, its industry has an average Forward P/E of 13.23, which means O is trading at a premium to the group.
+Valuation is also important, so investors should note that O has a Forward P/E ratio of 16.88 right now.
+This represents a premium compared to its industry's average Forward P/E of 13.15.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 213, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 224, which puts it in the bottom 13% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.